silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/07_ReactJS_Redux_and_GraphQL.md

 * **mapDependenciesToProps**: (optional) All dependencies are passed into this function as params.
 The function is expected to return a map of props to dependencies.
 If this parameter is not specified, the prop names and the service names will mirror each other.
-* **getContext**: A callback function that will calculate the context to use for determining which tranformations apply to the dependencies.
+* **getContext**: A callback function with params `(props, currentContext)` that will calculate the context to use for determining which tranformations apply to the dependencies.
 This defaults to the current context.
 This could help when any customisations that may calls for a change (or tweak) to the current context.

 The result is a function that is ready to apply to a component.